Computing fusion rules for spherical G-extensions of fusion categories: Examples from G -crossed extensions of modular categories

-Now, by Lemma \ref{isomorphism}, for the purposes of computing the hypergroup, we can replace this algebra by any isomorphic algebra which also admits a symmetric Frobenius algebra with our desired normalization.
+Now, by Lemma \ref{isomorphism}, for the purposes of computing the based algebra $(\End_{\cC\boxtimes\rev{\cC}}(L),\circ)$, we can replace this algebra by any isomorphic algebra which also admits a symmetric Frobenius algebra with our desired normalization.
 In particular, we can choose one for which the normalized Frobenius comultiplication is easier to compute.

 Thus we consider the same object $L$, but with multiplication

 with $\check{i}$ defined as above, and unit

 Then the map